assareh/tfc-agent/tfc-agent-gke/README.md

 # Credential free provisioning with Terraform Cloud Agent on GCP GKE
-This Demo will create a default set of TFCB and GCP resources to enable multiple teams to each use IaC in their own TFCB agent pool.
-Each team will have a K8s namespace, and a mapping between their K8s service account and Google Service account.
-The GSA has specific Roles set that enable the IAM team to provide access to only the API's each team should have access to.
-Using Workload Identity the K8s SA is linked to the GSA and therefor the tfc-agent running under that K8s SA will have a limitted set of access.
+This Demo will create the TFCB and GCP resources needed to enable multiple teams to each use IaC in their own isolated environments that require no GCP credentials.
+Each team will have a K8s namespace, and a mapping between their K8s service account and Google service account (GSA).
+The GSA contains the specific roles the IAM team want to provide each team access to.
+Using Google Workload Identity the K8s SA is linked to the GSA.
+So the tfc-agent running as a K8s SA will be limitted by the GSA Roles its linked to.
+These roles will apply to all Kubernetes clusters within a GCP project unless conditions are defined.

 ## Create the IAM Admin workspace using TFCB API
 This workspace will create the following Identify and resource requirements for every team.